Platform Installation with Ansible

 📘

-CA certificates in mTLS verify the authenticity and trustworthiness of client and server certificates, ensuring secure and mutual authentication.
+CA certificates in mTLS verify the authenticity of client and server certificates, ensuring mutual authentication.

-1. Place the ca.crt and ca.key files into the same directory as your main.yml file.
+4. Place ca.crt and ca.key in the same directory as main.yml.

 mtls_ca_certificate_crt: |